 With yourself above all, with your charge, and with others who share your concern for the sufferer.

-Of your own missteps: There is no one-size-fits-all map to follow in this calling.
+Be forgiving of yourself and of others’ missteps: There is no one-size-fits-all map to follow in the calling of caregiving!

-You’ll just end up with one more thing to forgive yourself for!
+Eating and drinking to cope can be a real issue for some people.
+Don’t!
+You’ll end up with one more thing to forgive yourself for!

-Keep a dump-it-all-here journal, compose an email or a letter to a supportive friend, join an online discussion page.
+Keep a dump-it-all-here journal, compose an email or a letter to a supportive friend, or join an online discussion page.
+You’d be surprised how much just writing in a journal can help you during your caregiving journey.

 Whenever your situation seems hopeless, overwhelming, or bigger than you are, lean on your faith or spirituality.